perriera/for_interfaces/db/mysql/CPP.md

  - In VSC change the name of this file from `interfaces/sample/dock_instance.cpp` to this `interfaces/sample/dock_instance.cxx`

-  - In VSC display this file: `interfaces/test_interface.cpp` and change this:
+  - In VSC navigate to this file: `interfaces/sample/test_interface.cpp` and change this:

         REQUIRE_INJECTION(i.exec("ls /root"), CmdFailure);